 Welcome to Top Dog Business Directory

-Top Dog is a business directory for businesses like us that are fed up with paying on line companies hundreds to promote them and getting nothing back in return.
-After paying thousands for services that, putting it simply, either only just work or don't work at all, we decided to set up our own service and charge minimum.
-Our goal is to aid all clients, hence why we are offering a FREE trial for the first three months.
-If you don't see the value after the three month trial, there is no obligation - our system will simply delete your trial advert after seven days notice.
-That's how confident we are it will work.
+Top Dog is a FREE business directory for businesses like us that are fed up with paying on line companies hundreds to promote them and getting nothing back in return.
+After paying thousands for services that, putting it simply, either only just work or don't work at all, we decided to set up our own service and charge minimum if customers want to go to premium.
+Our goal is to aid all clients, hence why we are offering a FREE life listing.
+If you don't see the value in our FREE account after a year simply delete, there is no obligation to stay with us -That's how confident we are it will work.

 Voluntary services are FREE